Pshy0/pshy_merge/README.md

 in the order of the dependencies, the main module being last,
 excluding the TFM events callbacks of the non-main modules.
 The contents of the different events are then merged per-function.

+When including `pshy_merge.lua`, either on the command line or with `-- @require pshy_merge.lua`,
+you can merge modules even if they would otherwise be conflicting because they use the same events.

 Example to merge the modules listed in modulepack_pshyfun.lua and
 put the result in the clipboard with `xclip` (`sudo apt install xclip`):